Derek: She started out as such an ugly duckling, and somehow suddenly became a swan.

 - Ringo Oginome from Mawaru-Penguindrum seems to have this in episode 11, when Yuri Tokikago straightforwardly asks her if she loves Shouma Takakura and insists that Everyone Can See It.

-- Kushina, when explaining to Naruto how she fell in love with his father Minato: When she was kidnapped, Kushina left a trail of strands from her long hair.
-Minato was the only one able to decipher the trail, and ended up rescuing her.
+- The spirit of Naruto's mother Kushina explains how she fell in love with his father Minato: When she was kidnapped, Kushina left a trail of strands from her long red hair.
+Minato was the only one able to decipher the trail, ended up rescuing her, and then boldly complimented her red hair.

 - Subverted in the Seitokai Yakuindomo manga; Shino is irritated when she sees Tsuda and Aria pretending to be boyfriend and girlfriend, but instead of coming to the logical conclusion that she likes Tsuda, with whom she's been teased with for a good deal of the run, she instead wonders if she is in love with Aria.

-- In Sakurasou no Pet na Kanojo, Mashiro has one in episode 12 after Sorata's passionate plea to her not to leave Sakura Hall.
+- In The Pet Girl of Sakurasou, Mashiro has one in episode 12 after Sorata's passionate plea to her not to leave Sakura Hall.
 When she asks him about the funny feeling in her chest, he tries to deny it in his usual fashion.

-- In Yandere Kanojo, Hijiri's hair got splashed with oil based paint when she paints graffities in the school.
-When she saw that Shiratori sees it, she began to cry.
-Shiratori manages to salvages the situation by giving her a decent haircut.
-She realizes that she cried because she's afraid that her image is ruined in the eyes of Shiratori, realizes that she is in love with him.
+- In Yandere Kanojo, Hijiri's hair got splashed with oil-based paint when she painted graffiti in the school.
+When Shiratori sees it, she begins to cry.
+Shiratori manages to salvage the situation by giving her a decent haircut.
+She realizes that she cried because she was afraid that her image was ruined in the eyes of Shiratori and, from that, realizes that she is in love with him.

-- Happens at different times by different characters of Chuunibyou Demo Koi ga Shitai!, depending on whether you're watching the anime or reading the light novel.
+- Happens at different times by different characters of Love, Chunibyo & Other Delusions, depending on whether you're watching the anime or reading the light novel.

 - In the light novel, Togashi gets one and talks to Isshiki about it, who helps him understand his feelings with a bit of invoked Green-Eyed Epiphany.